abhinavkumar17/CurrencyApp/README.md

     management(ShoppingRepository class)
 RX:
    RX is used for multithrading for POST, GET, DELETE and GET.
-   This is used in combination with Retrofit.(ShoppingService.class) Dagger 2:
+   This is used in combination with Retrofit.
+Dagger 2:
    App uses Dagger2 as dependency library.
 This is done to reduce boilerplate code.
    This has been acheived through seprating it